 The flip side is that an experienced workers comp attorney might well get you a better settlement than you could hope to get on your own.

 “The perception of the public is that I can’t afford a lawyer, or it’s going to cause unnecessary delays or the lawyer is going to take too much of my award,” said Judge Neal Pitts, a Judge of Compensation Claims in Florida.
 “If the case settles for $100,000 with a lawyer or $10,000 without, that’s a no-brainer.
 And that happens.”

-Signs You Should Get a Workers Comp Lawyer
+Why You Need a Workers Comp Lawyer

 Handling a Case on Your Own

 We’ve mentioned SSDI and IME, but do terms like AOE/CEO, cumulative trauma, DEU, IIPP, PDRS and WCAB mean anything to you?